I’m so glad you are here. I hope you’ll pull up a chair and sit with me a while. I bring my own wherever I go, not by choice of course.

 According to my friends, I’m the “hostess with the mostest,” so of course I must give you the complete tour.

 For fifteen years (with no end in sight) I’ve written about my crazy life, hence the LARGE body of work on this website.
 Remember those 400 plus published pieces?
 Look at the lovely pictures below and you will see links organized by column name.
 Click away there.
-Or, check out the tag box over here for column topics I’ve written on.
+Or, check out the tag box, under Pick a Topic, for column topics I’ve written on.

 BUT, beyond the columns here,